AseasRoa/Synchronator/README.md

 })
 ```

 See this **\*** symbol?
 Yes, in JavaScript this symbol turns the function into Generator, but here we are using the same symbol to mark our synchronous functions.
-This code wound not work properly in JavaScript, but if we somehow add the ugly stuff from the previous example, it will work.
+This code would not work properly in JavaScript, but if we somehow add the ugly stuff from the previous example, it will work.
 This is the idea - we can write beautiful code like that and let Synchronator deal with all the necessary ugliness in background.

 Now we can get this code, run it through **Synchronator.transform()** and get our asynchronous code.
 For this you can try the **example-transform** example in **/test**.